Jamnagar refinery

-The Jamnagar Refinery (also known as RIL Jamnagar or RPL Jamnagar) is a private sector crude oil refinery owned by Reliance Industries in Motikhavdi, Jamnagar, Gujarat, India.
-The refinery was commissioned on 14 July 1999 with an initial installed capacity of 668000 oilbbl/d.
+The Jamnagar refinery, also known as RIL Jamnagar or RPL Jamnagar, is a private sector crude oil refinery owned by Reliance Industries in Motikhavdi, Jamnagar, Gujarat, India.
+The refinery was commissioned in July 1999 with an initial installed capacity of 668000 oilbbl/d.
 Its current installed capacity after expansion is 1240000 oilbbl/d.
 It is currently the largest oil refinery in the world.

 History

-On 25 December 2001, Reliance Petroleum Limited (RPL) announced the commissioning of its refinery into a Special Economic Zone in Jamnagar district of Gujarat, India.
-The completion of the RPL refinery has enabled Jamnagar to emerge as a 'Refinery land', housing the world's largest refining complex with an aggregate refining capacity of 1.24 Moilbbl of oil per day, more than any other single location in the world.
+In December 2001, Reliance Petroleum Limited (RPL) announced the commissioning of its refinery into a special economic zone in Jamnagar district of Gujarat, India.
+The completion of the refinery has enabled Jamnagar to emerge as a 'Refinery land', housing the world's largest refining complex with an aggregate refining capacity of 1.24 Moilbbl of oil per day, more than any other single location in the world.

 The globally competitive RPL refinery was commissioned in 36 months.
 RPL contracted several companies having expertise in engineering construction and refining like Bechtel, UOP LLC and Foster Wheeler (multinational corporation) amongst others.
 There were plans for the pipeline to process High Pour Point crude oil extracted at Barmer, Rajasthan, although this would require an electrically heated traced pipeline to be set up from Barmer to Jamnagar.

 The entire complex, as of 2013, consists of manufacturing and allied facilities, utilities, off-sites, port facilities and a township (415 acres) with housing for its 2,500 employees, on over 7500 acre of land.
 If all of the pipes used in the refinery were laid out, one after another, they would connect the whole of India from north to south.